coder-selvarajan/100-days-of-code/log.md

 **Thoughts** Happy that I was able to calculate all the positions and made up the game-board

 **Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)

+### Day 4: Aug 10, Monday

+**Today's Progress**: Adding pawn stage circles and controlling canvas sizing

+**Thoughts** Drawing cricles were easy as other squares... and I was trying to control the size of the canvas in many ways but could nt achieve it.
+However accidently I have changed the parent widget to Stack and the sizing started working automatically ;)

+**Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)